Chocolate Cashew Ice Cream

 1 cup roasted whole cashews

-• Add roasted cashews during the last 5–10 minutes of churning so they distribute evenly throughout the ice cream.
+During the last few minutes of churning, add 1 cup roasted whole cashews so they are evenly distributed throughout the ice cream.

 Freezing

-• Transfer the churned ice cream to a freezer-safe container.
+Transfer the ice cream to a container and freeze for 2–4 hours until firm.

 Serving